-PAKA Men’s Ultralight Crew Sweater Review: Warm-Weather Layer Built to Last
+PAKA Men's Ultralight Crew Sweater Review: Built to Last

 In this review, learn about how I tried out the Men’s Ultralight Crew Sweater from PAKA Apparel.
 I’ll mainly discuss who it’s for (and who it’s not for), and what to know about the distinct fit.

 This article may contain affiliate links.
-We earn a small commissions when you purchase via those links — and it's free for you.
+We earn a small commission when you purchase via those links — at no extra cost to you.
 It's only us (Becca & Dan) working on this website, so we value your support!
 Read our privacy policy and learn more about us.

 I tend to think of PAKA Apparel as making cozy and durable cold-weather sweater layers for my trips and adventures outside, so the Men’s Ultralight Crew is different.
 I had to get used to it a bit.